dohliam/libreoffice-impress-templates/README.md

 ## Screenshots

+You can now **live search** through all the templates using _tags_.
+Try it out on the [template homepage](https://dohliam.github.io/libreoffice-impress-templates/).

-There is a full gallery of screenshots for all the templates included in this project on the [screenshots page](https://github.com/dohliam/libreoffice-impress-templates/blob/master/screenshots.md).
+There is also a full gallery of screenshots for all the templates included in this project on the [screenshots page](https://github.com/dohliam/libreoffice-impress-templates/blob/master/screenshots.md).

 ## Templates